OneGeology/TerriaMap/README.md

 If running into problems while setting up locally try the following:

-For bash error: 'npm config set script.shell "C:\\Program Files\\git\\bin\\bash.exe"' (can be reverted using 'npm config delete script-shell')
+  For bash error which happens when setting up on windows: `npm config set script.shell "C:\\Program Files\\git\\bin\\bash.exe"` (can be reverted using `npm config delete script-   shell`)

-For installing Gulp: 'npm install --global gulp-cli'
+  For installing Gulp: `npm install --global gulp-cli`

-Try upgrading yarn: 'yarn upgrade'
+  Try upgrading yarn: `yarn upgrade`

-Using NVM make sure node version is on 8 ('nvm install v8' & 'nvm use v8')
+  Using NVM make sure node version is on 8 (`nvm install v8' & 'nvm use v8`)

-When running try: 'npm install && npm run gulp && npm start' on successful build run gulp to update for chages: 'gulp watch'
+  When running try: `npm install && npm run gulp && npm start` on successful build run gulp to update for chages: `gulp watch`

 For viewing the current deployment of One Geology, see [One Geology](http://portal.onegeology.org/OnegeologyGlobal/)